Reliantid/qvue-integration/README.md

 }
 ```

-## Sample Code
+## Integration Examples

-This repository contains sample app projects which demonstrate how to integrate with the QVue app.
-There are sample projects for Android (Java), iOS (Swift), and React Native.
+This repository contains a few example app projects, located in the `/examples` directory.
+There are separate app project examples for Android (Java), iOS (Swift), and React Native.
+These projects contain sample code on how to get a Test Access Key, initiate the deep link to run the test, and query the API to get the test result.